Skip to content

 UPDATE - 5th March 2025

 When the customer came to collect, we got talking and I mentioned how Simmons made available a ZIF socket set for the SDS9, the idea being that swapping out EPROMs would be quick and simple.
-It comprised three ZIF sockets and a plastic EPROM compartment cover which replaced the original factory cover.
+It comprised three ZIF sockets and a plastic EPROM compartment cover which replaced the original steel factory cover.
 The replacement cover was raised so as to fit comfortably over the EPROMs.

 Well, Simon thought it was an awesome idea.
 Only problem was that the kits are now considerably more rare than a nice condition SDS9.